canneron/QUBerium/README.md

 # QUBerium: An Environmentally Friendly Cryptocurrency for Queen's University Belfast

-## Name
-QUBerium: An Environmentally Friendly Cryptocurrency for Queen's University Belfast

 ## Description
 QUBerium is a peer-to-peer decentralised blockchain using a proof-of-stake consensus mechanism for storing and verifying student records.
 This project is designed to store records securely against internal and external attacks, with each record being verifiably correct and in a distributed manner, so that the network can continue under great strain.